Data Subject Request API Version 1 and 2

 Not all spans will be presented sequentially, and some will appear to occur at the same time.

-This is because mParticle executes different processes in parallel, to reduce the amount of time it takes to process your data.
-Most gaps between spans on your timeline are likely due to networking delays or internal processes that are not traced.
+This is because mParticle executes different processes in parallel to reduce the amount of time it takes to process your data.
+Most gaps between spans on your timeline are likely due to networking delays or internal processes that are not represented on the trace timeline.

 The Span Details view provides more granular information about a particular span.
 The details shown will vary depending on the span category.